dragonfire535/xiao/README.md

 * **shields-io-badge:** Creates a badge from shields.io.
 * **silhouette:** Draws a silhouette of an image or a user's avatar.
 * **sora-selfie:** Draws an image or a user's avatar behind Sora taking a selfie.
+* **spongebob-burn:** Sends a "Spongebob Throwing Something into a Fire" meme with words of your choice.
 * **square:** Draws an image or a user's avatar as a square.
 * **thug-life:** Draws "Thug Life" over an image or a user's avatar.
 * **tint:** Draws an image or a user's avatar but tinted a specific color.